btcpayserver/btcpayserver-doc/docs/WooCommerce.md

 If you already have BTCPay Server, you can very easily start WooCommerce from your existing environment.

-1. Point the external IP of the virtual machine where your BTCPay is hosted to your store domain, for example store.yourdomain.com.
+1. Point the external IP of the virtual machine where your BTCPay Server is hosted to your store domain, for example store.yourdomain.com.

-2. Log into your BTCPay server as root.
+2. Log into your BTCPay Server as root.

 ```bash
 sudo su -